neutralinojs/neutralinojs-cli/README.md

 We really appreciate your code contributions.
 Please read [this contribution guide](https://neutralino.js.org/docs/contributing/framework-developer-guide#contribution-guidelines) before sending a pull request.
 Thank you for your contributions.

 #### ⚠️ Notice for contributors
-Please note that we would like to keep this project's depdendencies list minimal as possible.
-Make sure that you don't add new depdendencies (external `npm` modules) with your pull requests.
+Please note that we would like to keep this project's dependencies list minimal as possible.
+Make sure that you don't add new dependencies (external `npm` modules) with your pull requests.
 Also, don't use latest Node/JavaScript features that won't work on older Node.js versions.
 Thank you :tada:

 ### Contributors